renatabiniek/writing-room/README.md

     All images were sourced from [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/).

-    Large image of a desk with typewriter and notebook was chosen for the hero image to serve as an illustration to the group purpose and serve as a clean background for the slogan and location information.
+    Large image of a desk with typewriter and notebook was chosen for the hero image to provide an illustration to the group purpose and serve as a clean background for the slogan and location information.

     Other images are used either as a decoration accompanying larger blocks of text to provide a balanced content and ensure user is not overloaded with text, or as the actual site content (gallery).
 <br>